rosedu/techblog/posts/2011/09/12/git-good-practices.md

 5. press `q` to quit

-At this point, the modified file would be found both in the staging area and in the "changes" area.
+At this point, the modified file would be found both in the staging area and in the `changes` area.
 The staging area would solely consist of the chunks you selected previously.

 What if you've just created a commit and realized that the commit message